MaxRicik/twitch-reader/README.md

 # Twitch reader [CZ](./README_CZ.md)

-**Twitch reader** is a program, which is reading Twitch chat in selected channel and then write it in the text file.
+**Twitch reader** is a program, which is reading Twitch chat in selected channel and then writing it in the text file.
 It can run in CMD or GUI interface, but GUI interface has more functions.

 ## Functions
-It have only one function now, and that's message sorting according to which keyword is included in the message. ("mentions" are converted to lowercase) ***Keywords must be separated by space, otherwise the program will not catch that message.*** You are deciding, which keyword will be catched by your list of hashtags in the settings.
+It has only one function now, and that's message sorting according to which keyword is included in the message. ("mentions" are converted to lowercase) ***Keywords must be separated by space, otherwise the program will not catch that message.*** You are choosing, which keyword will be catched by your list of hashtags in the settings.
 Keyboard shortcuts are supported too.
-Here is list of keys and their function:
+Here is list of keys and their functions:
 - Delete - message delete
 - Arrow up and down - switching between hashtags
 - R - refresh of messages